|

 and today's date as the creation date.
 If you look at the WP file

-summary dialog will appear just above the beginning of the text that
+document summary dialog will appear just above the beginning of the

 But unless the user affirmatively chooses to use this feature, WP will